 Next the Devil took Jesus to the top of the great temple in Jerusalem built on a cliff, with a drop of several hundred feet.
 "If you are the Son of God," he said, "throw yourself down.
 For it is written, 'He will command his angels concerning you, and they will lift you up in their hands, so that you will not strike your foot against a stone."
-Now there was an ancient belief of the Jews that in fulfillment of that prophecy, the Messiah would announce himself by doing just what the Tempter was suggesting - he would leap off the highest point of the Temple and land unharmed.
+Now there was an ancient belief of the Jews that in fulfillment of that prophecy, the Messiah would announce Himself by doing just what the Tempter was suggesting - he would leap off the highest point of the Temple and land unharmed.
 Easy work for the Son of God.
-And the easy way out for Jesus - to force the minds of men to believe what can only be believed by free and rational choice.
+And the easy way out for Jesus - to force people to believe what can only be believed by free and rational choice.
 And once again, the reward: no hardship, no betrayal, no cross.
 What a great temptation it must have been for this young man who was new at this Messiah business, and who must have been very unsettled and frightened about the whole thing.
 What a great temptation.
 Always, the easy way out.
-Jesus' answer, again from Moses, "It is also written: 'Do not put the Lord your God to the test."
-Plain and simple: no free lunch - no blind faith for the human race any more.
-Those days were over, and there was, in him, a new covenant breaking in, which required it no more.
+Jesus' answer, again from Moses, "It is also written: 'Do shall not tempt the Lord your God."
+Plain and simple: no free lunch; no blind faith for the human race any longer.
+Those days were over, and there was, in Him, a new covenant breaking through, that required it no more.

 And last, the greatest temptation of all.
 The Tempter hit him with everything he had.
-What thing would any of us find the hardest to give away?
-What promise would likely appeal the most to the human in this fledgling Redeemer?
-"Again, the devil took him to a very high mountain and showed him all the kingdoms of the world and their splendor.
+What thing would a person find the hardest to give away?
+What promise would likely appeal the most to the human in this fledgling redeemer?
+"Again, the devil took him up on a very high mountain and showed him all the kingdoms of the world and their glory.
 "All this will I give you," he said, "if you will bow down and worship me."
 What a great temptation.
-I am glad no one has ever made me that offer.
+(I am glad no one has ever made me that offer.)
 All the kingdoms of the world and all their splendor.
 Imagine yourself in that situation.
 You have the power.
-It has been given to you "like a dove, descending from heaven", and lighting on you.
+It has been given to you

+"like a dove, descending from heaven," and lighting on you.
 You know you have the power.
 You know what you are supposed to do.. and it is going to hurt.
-The human in you says "Yes.. please.. yes."
+The human in you says "Yes.."
 But the dove says no.

-Gathering up all his courage and strength and newly acquired righteousness, Jesus screamed at this Tempter, "Away from me Satan!
-For it is written: 'Worship the Lord your God and serve him only.'"
+Gathering up all his courage and strength and newly acquired righteousness, Jesus said to this Tempter, "Away with you, Satan!
+For it is written: 'You shall worship the Lord your God and him only you shall serve."
 Then the Devil left him, and angels came and attended him.
-Why angels?
-I am sure that only angels could have revived him after that last great struggle.

 It is easy to read this story and miss its great significance.
-As Christ, the Divine Human, "the Word who was made flesh, to dwell among us," God on earth, our tendency is to see him as some sort of superman, with super powers, simply going through the motions of suffering and temptation, for the sake of fulfilling the Scriptures and making it all come out right.
+As Christ, the Divine Human, "the Word who was made flesh, to dwell among us," our tendency is to see Him as some sort of superman, with super powers, simply going through the motions of suffering and temptation, for the sake of fulfilling the Scriptures and making it all come out right.
 We must get beyond this.
 Jesus was a man.
 He was born just like you and me.
 He lived in this world just like you do.
-At some point the Divine began stirring within this man, and his process toward Glorification began.
+But at some point the Divine began stirring within this man, and his process toward Glorification began.
 Only at the cross was this process completed.
 At all other times in the Gospels, we are observing a man in transition.
 We must never forget this.
 It is this fact which brings life to the life of Christ.